sahild11/sahild11/README.md

 - 👋 Hi, I’m @sahild11
 - 👀 I’m interested in data analysis and shell tools
-- 🌱 I’m currently learning Perl, lisp, Rust, and JavaScript
+- 🌱 I’m currently learning golang, Rust, and JavaScript
-- 💞️ I’m looking to collaborate on ...
+- 💞️ I’m looking to collaborate on automation and ML
-- 📫 How to reach me ...
+- 📫 How to reach me - right here

 <!---
 sahild11/sahild11 is a ✨ special ✨ repository because its `README.md` (this file) appears on your GitHub profile.